IlyaZutler/Cancer-Data/README.md

 5. Data on 'Location Rating' is plotted on the city map - places that tourists rated as more and less comfortable are visible.

 6. Missing values ​​in 'Post Code' are filled.
 The value is filled with the closest known value.
 Using a grid search speeds up the process.
-Rejected offers for long-term accommodation over 14 days.
-Retained offers for accommodation in (Apartment and Condominium and) not Shared room.
+Rejected offers for long-term accommodation over 14 days and accommodation in Shared room.

     Outliers by 'Price' accepted offers with a price of less than 14 and more than 300 euros.
 Log transformation of the data was performed to calculate the boundaries.

     Feature Engineering included Log transformation for features with a distribution with heavy tails.
 A new feature was introduced - distance from the city center.

+   Method Selection.
 One-Hot Encoding was made for the 'Neighborhood Group' feature.
 The more detailed 'neighbourhood' feature was not changed.
 Target Encoding will be used for it.

-   Method Selection